 Rockport is a somewhat small coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Texas.
-With a population of 10,490 people and three constituent neighborhoods, Rockport is the 242nd largest community in Texas.
+With a population of 10,436 people and eight constituent neighborhoods, Rockport is the 250th largest community in Texas.

 One of the nice things about Rockport is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.